adamckay/adamckay.github.io/_posts/2016-10-02-git-bisect.md

 preview: As almost every single project I've worked on has used Git for version control I've come to quickly realise just how powerful - and confusing - it can be.
 Recently at work a bug was found which was not present in the previous release, our test suite didn't detect the issue and we weren't aware of any changes that could have broken that functionality.
 ---

 As almost every single project I've worked on has used [**Git**](https://git-scm.com/) for version control I've come to quickly realise just how powerful - and confusing - it can be.
 Recently at work a bug was found which was not present in the previous release, our test suite didn't detect the issue and we weren't aware of any changes that could have broken that functionality.

-Instead of having to manually `checkout` previous commits we were instead able to use the `git bisect` command to find exactly when and why the bug was introduced which can (and did) help towards fixing.
+Instead of having to manually `checkout` previous commits we were instead able to use the `git bisect` command to find exactly when and why the bug was introduced which can (and did) help towards fixing the issue.

 We need to tell the `git bisect` command which commit is bad (has the issue) and which commit is good (does not have the issue) and it will then perform a [**binary search**](https://en.wikipedia.org/wiki/Binary_search_algorithm) on our history by checking out a commit in the middle allowing us to perform a test and say whether the bug is present or not.
 It will repeat this process of checking out the commit between good and bad until it has found the exact commit that introduced the bug.